L-M-V/21stCenturyIdentity/21stCenturyIdentityPrivacyAndDataManagement.md

 Drummond Reed at Evernym defines SSI as a “lifetime portable identity for any person, organisation, or thing that does not depend on any centralised authority and can never be taken away".
 Self-Sovereign Identity expands upon User-Centric Identity idea - placing the user directly in control of their own credentials in a digital wallet.

 **Issuers** can provide credentials that can be placed in the wallet.
 These credentials can then be broken up into sub-parts and sent to **organisations**.
 Organisations can then verify these credentials independently by querying the blockchain.
+Credentials can also be marked as **revoked** after a certain time period, indicating that the data cannot no longer be treated as verified.
+Revocation can be done anonymously on the ledger so that third-parties cannot determine when credentials have expired.

 #### 1.2.4.1 Self-Sovereign Example: